 The Importance of Inclusion

 As circumstances surrounding COVID-19, commonly known as the Coronavirus, are continuing to develop each day, VantageScore extends our heartfelt thoughts to those impacted by this pandemic.
-In this month’s Score newsletter you can find information for both consumers and lenders regarding the financial options available for those who may experience financial distress due to COVID-19.

 As history has shown, sometimes looking to the past to prepare for and fix our future is how we get through these trying times.
 To that end, we also wanted to take a moment to reflect on the past and find inspiration in what we do – as credit score model developers but also as one of many architects who help construct the “American Dream” for others.